vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/vault-integration/README.md

 Concourse 3.3.1+ supports [credential management integration with HashiCorp's Vault](http://concourse.ci/creds.html) and eliminates the need to feed credentials to pipelines via plain-text parameter files.

-The steps to make this integration work involve the configuring of both Vault and Concourse servers as described further below.
+This integration requires configuration updates to both Vault and Concourse servers as described further below.

 From a pipeline definition standpoint, the usage of credentials from Vault is very simple: just add the desired secret to a `resources` or `params` section of the pipeline using surrounding double parenthesis.